hangxie/parquet-tools/USAGE.md

 $ parquet-tools shell-completions
 ```

-There will be no output upon successful run, there will be a line appended to `.bash_profile` under your home directory.
+You will not get output if everything runs well, you can check shell's rcfile, for example, `.bash_profile` or `.bashrc` for bash, to see what it added.

-This command will return error if the same line is in `.bash_profile` already.
+This command will return error if the same line is in shell's rcfile already.

-#### Uninstall shell completions
+#### Uninstall Shell Completions

 To uninstall shell completions, run: